 Trojans looking for fifth conference crown and fifth win this season.

 Trojans have won three straight events, four overall this season.

 USC also boasts four players ranked in the individual top 20.

 Trojans looking to build on win at Allstate Sugar Bowl Intercollegiate.

 Popov ties for second and sinks clinching birdie on first hole of playoff.

-One of the finest coaches in the country, 17th-year USC Women's Golf Head Coach Andrea Gaston has directed two NCAA Championships teams, three NCAA individual champions, three NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA Coach of the Year three times, Pac-12 Coach of the Year twice and has built the Trojans into one of the NCAA's powerhouse programs.
+One of the most highly regarded coaches in the country, 18th-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, four NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA Coach of the Year three times, Pac-12 Coach of the Year twice and has built the Trojans into one of the NCAA's powerhouse programs.